Discuss Finances with your Spouse

 Two Heads Better than One

-Two heads are better than one anyways and I have definitely found that with my own spouse.
-Although some of her desires are different than mine, she has come up with ideas and suggestions that I would not have thought about.
+Two heads are better than one anyway and I have definitely found that with my own spouse.
+Some of her desires are different from mine.
+She has come up with ideas and suggestions that I would not have thought about.

-And sometimes when you state an assumption and someone asks you to justify that assumption, you are going to find out that you cannot.
-This challenge is good in that it makes you think things through better, so take challenges in a positive light and not as an affront to your planning skills.
+Sometimes when you state an assumption and someone asks you to justify that assumption, you are going to find out that you cannot.
+This challenge is good in that it makes you think things through better.
+So take challenges in a positive light and not as an affront to your planning skills.

-This subject may seem archaic, however in every relationship one spouse will be more dominant than the other in various areas.
-If one cares more or has more expertise, let them take the lead, however never relinquish the topic solely to the other spouse.
-You need to stay involved for the reasons I mentioned earlier and make a contribution to the discussion.
+This subject may seem archaic.
+However, in every relationship, one spouse will be more dominant than the other in various areas.
+If one cares more or has more expertise, let them take the lead.
+However, never relinquish the topic solely to the other spouse.
+You need to stay involved for the reasons I mentioned earlier.
+Make a contribution to the discussion.

-Your dominant spouse will appreciate your input and thoughts if both of you have a mature attitude about the subject and do not let your emotions get the better of you.
+Your dominant spouse will appreciate your input and thoughts.
+Keep a mature attitude about the subject.
+Do not let your emotions get the better of you.

-It is not easy to do a financial plan emotionally with your spouse but it is well worth the effort.
-Once you have all of your assumptions made and the facts about your current situation, developing the financial plan is pretty simple!
+It is not easy to do a financial plan emotionally with your spouse.
+But it is well worth the effort.
+Once you have all of your assumptions made and the facts about your current situation identified, developing the financial plan is pretty simple!
+Use a third-party to assist in developing the plan.
+They can act as the common sense expert to help you through this emotional process.